In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 I think it’s important to mention just how highly the guests praised the crew of the ship for dealing with this situation.

-The crew guided to guests to safety, entertained them, fed them, and generally made sure that everybody was okay.
+The crew guided guests to safety, entertained them, fed them, and generally made sure that everybody was okay.

 Balcony Doors Shattered

-The heat from the fire on the balconies was so hot that it shattered the glass in some of the balcony doors and the fire spread into the cabins.
+The heat from the fire on the balconies was so hot that it shattered the glass in some of the balcony doors, and the fire spread into the cabins.

-It was later determined that the balcony cabin doors weren’t the self-closing type and this is something that should have been in place and is now on.
+It was later determined that the balcony cabin doors weren’t the self-closing type, and this is something that should have been in place and is now on.

 The passengers in cabins 316 and 322 on deck C were in their rooms when the glass smashed, I can’t even imagine how scary how must have been.

-The cabins are built in big metal boxes so thankfully the spread of the fire was limited when it came to the inside of the ship.
-The cruise line also stopped the ventilation inside the cabins to slow down the fire.
+The cabins are built in big metal boxes, so thankfully, this helped to limit the spread of the fire when it came to the inside of the ship.

 The Smoke Was The Biggest Problem